Last updated: 21 June 2021

-The federal and state governments have announced expanded restrictions to business activity and travel to help manage the coronavirus (COVID-19) pandemic.
-This includes:
+Some changes to business activity and travel are in place to help manage the coronavirus (COVID-19) pandemic.
+These include:

 - travel within Western Australia